jensennhu/jensennhu.github.io/_posts/2020-09-14-COVID19_Email_Report.md

 ---
-layout : post
+layout: post
-title : CURRENTLY IN DRAFT: Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
+title: CURRENTLY IN DRAFT- Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
 ---

 Aim: Reduce anxiety, stress, and misinformation during the COVID-19 pandemic by providing consistent reporting in an easily digestible and accessible format.